godfreyko/cit295.github.io/report_examples.md

-# CIT 295 Practicum Syllabus
+# CIT 295 Practicum Purpose
 CIT 295 Practicum engages students in service-learning opportunities to bless other lives by using the skills and knowledge they gained through their course of study in the CIT program.
 It is designed to help students achieve the mission of BYU-Idaho – “develop disciples of Jesus